-Contrary to popular belief, customer engagement is not just the likes and comments your brand gets on social media.
+Contrary to popular belief, social media customer engagement is not just the likes and comments your brand gets on social.
 It’s an emotional connection your customers have with your brand that makes them want to keep in touch with you and respond to your content.

 And your job is to encourage it and maintain it with engaging (sic!) posts and engaging (sic! times two) in conversations with your audience.
 Let’s talk about the tools that can help with the latter.